Beating heart cadaver: Social issues

 Organ recovery from beating heart cadavers has remained ambiguous to the public.
 There is a guideline for organ transplantation consisting of two parts.
 It states that organ donors must be dead before removing the organs, and removing the organs is not the cause of death.

 This clause is in place to ensure that organ donation is not exploited to use people purely as a means to an end.
 However, many believe that even with these guidelines in place the protocol for organ donation still has room for criticism.
 There is an opinion that negative views from public and medical personnel on this subject tend to stem from a lack of understanding of what it means to be considered brain dead and how these decisions are made, but there are also legitimate concerns relating to the consciousness of the patient.
 One social issue that is commonly brought up is the potential for conflict of interest for the medical team examining the body.
-Another issue raising concerns in the organ donation by beating heart cadaver field is the administration of drugs to the patient that prevent clotting prior the donation procedure.
+Another issue raising concerns in the organ donation by beating heart cadaver field is the administration of drugs to the patient that prevent clotting prior to the donation procedure.
 These drugs are not beneficial to the patient and are intended solely to help the recipient of the organs.
 To alleviate some of these social concerns, there has been push for a standard in determining death and creating a normalized system for transplantation in these patients.

 Religious and cultural differences

 From a religious standpoint, the encouragement of organ donation or acceptance may vary.
 The Catholic church with input from Pope John Paul II, identified transplantation from beating heart cadavers or living subjects as acceptable if there are no added risks to the donor.
 This has been widely debated in Japan where the first heart transplant took place in 1968 and the patient died a few months after the procedure.
 Since then, more transplantation procedures have taken place but it is still a controversial subject.
-Transplantation in naturalist religions and cultures such as Native Americans, Buddhists, and Confucianists tend to dissuade the use of living donors and transplantation.
+Transplantation in naturalist religions and cultures such as those of the Native Americans, Buddhists, and Confucianists tend to dissuade the use of living donors and transplantation.
 The body is idealized as a home for a soul and the organs belonging to a person are considered perverse if utilized by another person.
 No religion specifically outlaws the use of beating heart cadavers or prefers them to non beating heart cadavers.
 Western cultures more widely accept the use of transplantation by beating heart cadavers than more conservative cultures.
 The main concern of many religions and cultures is ensuring the body is not objectified or disrespected in harvesting and transplantation of organs.